• Horizontal Logo

 A course designed to prepare students for the study of calculus.
 Topics include: elementary algebraic functions (polynomial, rational, power) piecewise, logarithmic, exponential, and trigonometric functions, algebraic manipulation skills, and methods for solving equations.
 Exposure to logarithmic, exponential, and trigonometric functions is at the introductory level.
 Students in this course are expected to purchase a TI-84 graphing calculator.

-Prerequisite: Algebra II or Algebra II Honors
+Prerequisite: Students are eligible if they have successfully completed Algebra II or Algebra II Honors.

 • Precalculus Honors